-Meeting in Llandrindod Wells, the cabinet was told that, at the end of February, an independent Improvement Board had reported significant progress in putting the necessary infrastructure in place with stronger leadership, finance and performance management.
+The cabinet was told that, at the end of February, an independent Improvement Board had reported significant progress in putting the necessary infrastructure in place.
+It now has stronger leadership, finance and performance management.

 There were also early signs of progress in staff recruitment and of improvement in social work practice.
 However, further substantial work remains in this area.
 Quality social work practice is key to improving the service and delivering the outcomes set out in the council's Improvement plan for children's services.

 The plan outlines well the priority actions needed, including an overall focus on the rights of the child.
 The plan identifies areas where investment is required to support best practice and safeguard children.
 The Budget for 2018/19, agreed by Council on 22nd February, includes investment of £6.172 million for children's services.
 This represents a 47 per cent increase.

 Cabinet Member for Children's Services, Councillor Rachel Powell said: